What is data transformation on Azure Databricks?

 Incremental patterns generally assume that the data source is append-only and has a stable schema.
 The following articles provide details on nuances for incremental transformations on tables that experience updates, deletes, or schema changes:

-Delta Lake excels at providing near real-time access to large amounts of data for all users and applications querying your lakehouse, but because of the overhead with writing files and metadata to cloud object storage, true real-time latency cannot be reached for many workloads that write to Delta Lake sinks.
+Delta Lake excels at providing near real-time access to large amounts of data for all users and applications querying your lakehouse.
+Because of the overhead with writing files and metadata to cloud object storage, true real-time latency cannot be reached for many workloads that write to Delta Lake sinks.

-For extremely low-latency streaming applications, Databricks recommends choosing source and sink systems designed for real-time workloads such as Kafka.
+For lower latency streaming applications, Databricks recommends choosing source and sink systems designed for real-time workloads such as Kafka.
 You can use Azure Databricks to enrich data, including aggregations, joins across streams, and joining streaming data with slowly changing dimension data stored in the lakehouse.